Youth United

 VARSITY LETTER IN SERVICE PROGRAM BASICS

-We believe in our young people’s’ ability to become leaders in the advancement of our community and recognize their capacity to create solutions to many of the challenges we face as a society.
+We believe in our young peoples’ ability to become leaders in the advancement of our community and recognize their capacity to create solutions to many of the challenges we face as a society.
 It is never too early to get empowered, by experiencing the value of a giving spirit and the benefits that come with Living United.
 Volunteering gives you the opportunity to affect positive change while developing skills that will help you to find a job, get into college, make new friends, complete your school service requirements, and make a difference in the lives of others!

 United Way of Clallam County in partnership with the Port Angeles School District, Sequim School District, Crescent School District, Key Club, and other nonprofits will recognize and reward students for their volunteer efforts in the community.